Nano1237/angular-git-api/README.md

 .controller('DemoCtrl', [
     'Git', //Get the Git Service
     function(Git) {
-        //This example returns a list of files in a specific repository folder Git.api('repos/Nano1237/angular-git-api/contents/').then(function(a) {
+        //This example returns a list of files in this repository folder Git.api('repos/Nano1237/angular-git-api/contents/').then(function(a) {
             console.log('response: ', a);
         });